UWSEDS-aut17/uwseds-group-nw-climate-crew/docs/comp_design.md

 This is necessary in order to access the information.

 **2. Processing data:**
-This is necessary to get our data in the right format.
+All the data processing will only need to be run once and will be run by the developers.
+The files will then be saved in the ./futurfish/data folder for.
+This will get our data in the right format.

 **3. Determining future projections:**
 This will run a simple model to link the data uploaded and processed in steps 1 and 2.
 It is necessary for use cases 2 and 3 in our functional specifications.